Regulation Best Interest Disclosure Statement

 NB Registered Funds: If, based on NBBD’s recommendation (for Existing Brokerage Framework Customers) or a customer direction, a retail customer invests in an NB Registered Fund, NBBD will generally purchase the shares of the NB Registered Fund in the retail customer’s brokerage account.
 The retail customer will be subject to the fees and expenses of the NB Registered Fund, which are disclosed in the summary prospectus, prospectus or statement of additional information (“Offering Documents”) of the applicable NB Registered Fund, which will be delivered to the customer by mail by the customer’s custodian after the purchase of shares in any NB Registered Fund in the customer’s account.
 If you would like a copy of any NB Registered Fund’s Offering Documents, please visit www.nb.com/en/us/funds/, contact your NBBD Broker or call 877.628.2583.

 Private Funds: If, based on NBBD’s recommendation or a customer direction, a retail customer invests in a Private Fund, the retail customer will purchase the interests of the Private Fund and it will be held in the retail customer’s brokerage account.
 The retail customer will be subject to the fees and expenses of the Private Fund, which are disclosed in the applicable Private Fund’s offering memorandum or private placement memorandum (the “Private Fund Offering Documents”), which will be provided to the customer prior to the customer’s subscription to any Private Fund.
+As disclosed in the applicable Private Fund Offering Documents, NB Private Wealth customers that invest in certain NB Private Funds will be subject to an annual Access Fee equal to 0.250% of the amount on which the NB Private Fund’s management fee is charged, which fee will be paid by the applicable NB Private Fund to NBBD for placement and onboarding services.
 If you would like a copy of a Private Fund Offering Document, please contact your NBBD Broker.

 NB Trust Co Customers: NB Trust Co Customers should refer to their agreements with NB Trust Co, or contact the customer’s NBBD Broker for fee information.